lexhacke/Cats-Latent-Diffuser/README.md

 <h1>Cat Latent Diffusion</h1>

- Cat Diffuser is my custom deployment of a Latent DDIM diffusion model trained exclusively on the
+ Cat Diffuser is my custom deployment of a Latent DDIM diffusion model trained exclusively on the autoencoded images from the
       <a className="minilink" target="_blank" href='https://www.kaggle.com/datasets/crawford/cat-dataset'> Crawford Cats</a> dataset.
+      My autoencoder of choice was<a className='minilink' target="_blank" href="https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5"> Stable Diffusion 1.5's Variational Autoencoder</a>.
       The model takes generates a completely new cat picture from scratch every time you click generate.
       The model architecture is a pretty vanilla U-Net, similar to early 1.X Stable Diffusion models, albeit much smaller.
       <h2>Model Architecture</h2>